vagomundo21/Image-Super-Resolution-from-MRI-Images-using-3D-FSRCNN/README.md

 import glob
 import math
 ```
-> If the libraries are missing, please install it using pip.
+> If any libraries are missing, install it using pip.
 4. Go to **"Using the model"** section in that file.
 5. Execute all the cells in that section.
 ```